Judge sides with Pentagon and Amazon in cloud bidding case

 Court of Federal Claims Judge Eric Bruggink said Friday that Oracle can't demonstrate favoritism because it didn't meet the project's bidding requirements to begin with.
 Bruggink also sided with a Pentagon contracting officer's earlier finding that there were no "organizational conflicts of interest" and no individual conflicts that harmed the bidding.

-The Pentagon says it wants to pick a vendor as soon as Aug.
+The Pentagon has said it wants to pick a vendor as soon as Aug.
 23.

 Formally called the Joint Enterprise Defense Infrastructure plan, or JEDI, the military's computing project would store and process vast amounts of classified data, allowing the Pentagon to use artificial intelligence to speed up its war planning and fighting capabilities.

-Amazon was considered an early favorite when the Pentagon began detailing its cloud needs in 2017, but faced protests from rivals that opposed the idea of a one-vendor approach.
-Rivals also accused Amazon executives and the Pentagon of being overly cozy.
+Amazon was considered an early favorite when the Pentagon began detailing its cloud needs in 2017, but rivals accused Amazon executives and the Pentagon of being overly cozy.

 Oracle had its final chance to make its case against Amazon — and the integrity of the government's bidding process — in oral arguments Wednesday.
 The judge ruled two days later.